 Optimized landing page copy: Your landing page copywriting can have a huge impact on its ability to generate sales.
 Read this article for tips on how to create landing page copy that converts.

 Custom domain: This is optional, though we highly recommend setting up a custom domain for your web page if you’re planning to drive traffic through online ads.
 This will look more professional and trustworthy.

 Remove barriers to conversion: Make the conversion process as easy as possible.
 For example, minimize the information you collect to require the user to sign up.
 Read this article for more on signup form best practices.

 MailerLite makes it easy to create landing pages to use in your paid ads campaigns.
 We have plenty of landing page templates that make it easy to start.
-If you don’t want to create the page yourself, you can always hire an expert to create a custom landing page design.

 Your landing page and ads are just the start of the conversion funnel.
 Before you go live, ensure you have a funnel set up to convert people who sign up via the landing page into paid customers.